Colorado officer who put suspect in car hit by train found guilty of reckless endangerment

-DENVER (AP) — A Colorado police officer who put a handcuffed woman in a parked police vehicle that was hit by a freight train has been found guilty of reckless endangerment and assault but was acquitted of a third charge of criminal attempt to commit manslaughter.
+DENVER (AP) — A Colorado police officer who put a handcuffed woman in a parked police vehicle that was hit by a freight train was found guilty of reckless endangerment and assault but was acquitted of a third charge of criminal attempt to commit manslaughter during a trial Friday.

 Jordan Steinke was the first of two officers to go to trial over the Sept.
 16, 2022, crash that left Yareni Rios-Gonzalez seriously injured.